sergiofgonzalez/java-oo-patterns-and-principles/02-observer/002-weatherapp-v1/README.md

 Although this satisfies the requirements, it's a weak point of the design if additional measurements are provided by the sensors, as they will require modification in the interface and in all the observers.
 ## Principles and Patterns

+A third point to consider is that Java supports the *observer* pattern through the `Observable` &mdash; for the `Subject` &mdash; and the `Observer` interface.
+By using those available class and methods we will not be reinventing the wheel (DRY).

 ### Principles ###
 **Loose Coupling**
 When two objects are loosely coupled, they can interact, but have very little knowledge of each other.